Christmas Book Publishing Tips For The Holiday Season

 - Automate your marketing tactics

-- Run price promotions and submit for features
+- Run price promotions

 - Measure results

 Before going through all the tips and tactics, take a minute to think about your expectations.
 If you're in the middle of writing your book, you will probably need more time.
 This includes preparing your manuscript for the right digital format, having a marketing plan, and more (even for short story writers).
 You don't want to rush the prepping and packaging of your book just to launch it in December.

 But hey, if you were to publish by early 2023, that's still fine.
 Since the pandemic, online has taken over the scene.
 In 2020, indies made 69% more digital book sales via PublishDrive.

 Also, authors and publishers have become much more involved in environmental actions, so they prefer to go for ebooks or print-on-demand that are still bringing them profitable growth.